 The Sources and Solutions: Agriculture

 Fertilized soils, as well as livestock operations, are also vulnerable to nutrient losses to the air.
-Nitrogen can be lost from farm fields in the form of gaseous, nitrogen-based compounds like ammonia and nitrogen oxides.
-Ammonia can be harmful to aquatic life if large amounts are deposited to surface waters.
+Nitrogen can be lost from farm fields in the form of gaseous, nitrogen-based compounds, like ammonia and nitrogen oxides.
+Ammonia can be harmful to aquatic life if large amounts are deposited from the atmosphere to surface waters.
 Nitrous oxide is a potent greenhouse gas.

-There are many ways that agricultural operations can reduce nutrient losses from their operations1, including, but not limited to2:
+There are many ways that farmers can reduce nutrient losses from their operations1, including, but not limited to2:

-- Watershed efforts: The collaboration of a wide range of people and organizations often across an entire watershed is vital to reducing nutrient pollution to our water and air.
-Farmers can play an important leadership role in these efforts when they get involved and engage with their State governments, farm organizations, conservation groups, educational institutions, non-profit organizations, and community groups all play a part in successful efforts to improve water quality.
+- Engaging in Watershed Efforts: The collaboration of a wide range of people, stakeholders and organizations across an entire watershed is vital to reducing nutrient pollution to our water and air.
+Farmers can play an important leadership role in these efforts when they get involved and engage with their State governments, farm organizations, conservation groups, educational institutions, non-profit organizations, and community groups.

 2USDA Natural Resource Conservation Service Conservation Practice Standards are the best available baseline nationally for implementation of these practices.